Imran4424/iOS-InterviewQuestions/Swift.md

 A `DispatchWorkItem` is an object-oriented wrapper that encapsulates a block of code (a closure) intended for execution on a `DispatchQueue` or within a `DispatchGroup`.

-Unlike passing a simple closure directly to a queue, a DispatchWorkItem provides a handle to manage the task's lifecycle, including cancellation, dependencies, and completion monitoring.
+Unlike passing a simple closure directly to a queue, a `DispatchWorkItem` provides a handle to manage the task's lifecycle, including cancellation, dependencies, and completion monitoring.

+#### Why `DispatchWorkItem` is Useful?

 ### What is a barrier block?
 Explain `.barrier` on concurrent queues.